XorgX304/packiffer/README.md

 pkg install libpcap
 ```

-below command lists all of your interfaces.
+below command lists all of available interfaces.

 ```ifconfig -a```